Post-traumatic stress disorder (PTSD). Symptoms and recovery

 The disorder can be manifested as follows:

-- Sticky thoughts and memories.
-Constantly reliving a past event.
+- Clinging thoughts and memories: Constantly reliving a past event.

-- Hypervigilance and avoidance.
-Feeling the need to constantly check the environment for risks, as well as avoiding places and people that remind you of the trauma.
+- Vigilance and avoidance: Feeling the need to constantly check the environment for risks, as well as avoiding places and people that remind you of the trauma.

-- Feeling of disconnection.
-It sounds like you're in a daze, and what happened wasn't real.
+- Feeling of disconnection: It seems like you are in a daze and what happened was not real.

 Posttraumatic growth and healing

-In some cases, survivors of severe injury or trauma experience difficult moments mentally, but then find a new meaning in life and discover a powerful inner strength within themselves.
+In some cases, survivors of severe injury or trauma experience difficult moments mentally, but then find a new meaning in life and discover a powerful inner strength.
 In science, this is called "post-traumatic growth" (PTG).
 Gratitude and support from others fuel this growth.

 However, if symptoms interfere with your life (or if you turn to alcohol and drugs to numb the pain), professional help is a must.
-Minder: on the platform you can find trauma therapy specialists who will help you safely process the traumatic experience and return to the normal rhythm of life.
+On the Minder platform, you can find trauma therapy professionals who will help you safely process the traumatic experience and return to the normal rhythm of life.